Eclipse: Disambiguating Illumination and Materials using Unintended Shadows: Full Description of Renderer

 We describe our renderer's approximation of the integral in Equation~2 of the main paper.
 Our renderer follows well-established practices that are readily documented in public textbooks such as PBRT~\cite{PBRT3e}.

 In order to render a specific pixel, we begin by choosing a random ray from the camera center through the square footprint of the pixel.
 The intersection point of the ray with the object's mesh is then computed, as well as the normal vector at that point (interpolated from per-vertex normals).
-Then, we randomly sample $s_\ell + s_m = 1024$ rays from this intersection point, with $s_\ell = 512$ sampled from the lighting distribution, and $s_m = 512$ sampled from the material distribution.
-The lighting distribution is simply a piecewise-constant distribution corresponding to the elements of the environment map, where the values are proportional to:
+Then, we use multiply importance sampling, and randomly sample $s_\ell + s_m = 1024$ rays from this intersection point, with $s_\ell = 512$ sampled from the lighting distribution, and $s_m = 512$ sampled from the material distribution.
+The lighting distribution is simply a piecewise-constant distribution proportional to the average environment map values taken across the three channels, weighted by the Jacobian of the parameterization, $\sin\theta$:

 where $\tilde{L}_c$ is the $c$-th channel of the environment map obtained using nearest-neighbor interpolation, and $\theta$ is the elevation angle corresponding to $\bomega$, \ie $\sin\theta = \sqrt{1-(\bomega\cdot\hat{\mathbf{z}})^2}$, with $\hat{\mathbf{z}}$ denoting the unit vector in the $z$ direction.